Author Visits To Schools

 The San Antonio Book Festival partners with select authors who make visits to area schools and teach lessons in the days leading up to the Festival.
 In 2016 John Parra (Marvelous Cornelius) and Nathan Hale (Hazardous Tales: Alamo All-Stars) visited six schools, presenting to more than 2,000 students.
 In the past, Jack Gantos (The Key that Swallowed Joey Pigza), spoke at an Education Service Center-Region 20 evening event for librarians and teachers and spent the day teaching writing classes to three different grades at KIPP’s Camino Academy and Un Mundo Dual Language Academy.

 SABF is committed to expanding these author visits throughout the calendar year.
-If you are a teacher, librarian, or school administrator interested in booking one of these meaningful teaching sessions, please contact our Community Engagement Director, Shannon Stephens.
+If you are a teacher, librarian, or school administrator interested in booking one of these meaningful teaching sessions, please contact our Managing Director, Sherry Layman.

 Students wishing to participate in the San Antonio Book Festival have several options.
 Every year we are looking to fill positions for student introducers and volunteers.
 We also offer an annual Fiction Contest for students in grades 7-12.